top of page

 My artmaking process emulates the meaning behind the work; I engage a community of individuals in the creation of each public art installation.
 Whether I am inviting the public to hands-on workshops or collaborating with a team of professionals, many people experience the evolution of each project, linking each participant to something bigger than themselves.

-Just as every individual and every community evolves, so do I and my art practice.
-The world in which we live is becoming seemingly more divided, so using my artwork to advocate for unity is increasingly a priority.
-Relatedly, our planet’s dire state is inspiring me to experiment with recycled and left-over materials, beyond my typical repurposing of fallen trees.
-As I’m increasingly designing pieces with more permanency, I’ve begun working with steel and epoxy in addition to wood, and am excited to continue my investigation into the durability of different materials.
+As the world we live in continues to become more divided, using my artwork to advocate for unity is increasingly a priority.
+Relatedly, our planet’s dire state is inspiring me to experiment more with recycled and left-over materials, beyond my typical repurposing of fallen trees.
+As I’ve begun designing pieces with more permanency, I’ve started working with steel and epoxy in addition to wood, and continue to investigate the durability of different materials.

 bottom of page